 Each member of the committee shall be external to the management structure of state government and shall serve a three-year term.
 Each term shall commence on the first day of July and end on the thirtieth day of June.
 Any member may continue in office subsequent to the expiration date of the member's term until the member's successor takes office or until a period of ninety days has elapsed, whichever occurs first.
 Members may be reappointed to serve one additional term.

-On the effective date of the amendment of this section by H.B.
-153 of the 129th general assembly, the terms of the members shall be altered as follows:
+On September 29, 2011, the terms of the members shall be altered as follows:

 (a) The terms of the members appointed by the president shall expire on June 30, 2012.